zukunft/zukunft.com/docs/code_functions_all.md

         \-- combine_named - load the phrase by name via api
     \-- load_by_id
         \-- sandbox - add the user to the load of the user sandbox object e.g. word by id via api
+    \-- load_all
+        \-- job_list - load the jobs of all users via the api, which refuses the request of a user who is not an admin
 \--
     \-- form_tile
         \-- system_form - start an HTML form, show the title and set and set the unique form name